pubkey/rxdb/docs-src/install.md

 ## Import

-To import `rxdb`, add this to your JavaScript file to import the default bundle that contains the RxDB core and all default plugins:
+To import `rxdb`, add this to your JavaScript file to import the default bundle that contains the RxDB core:

 ```typescript
 import {